 I think it is a well-established fact that meal planning is a good thing.
 I mean, it saves money, hello, and it helps keep our days organized and under control.
-Over the last few weeks here it should have become a no-brainer that meal planning is something we want to continue.

 But I’ve known about the benefits of meal planning for a long while.
 And yet I have been very NON-consistent when it comes to doing it over the long haul.
 Are you the same?
 For me, though, we are in SURVIVAL MODE now.
 My husband’s job loss is causing us to watch every little penny and keep it in our hands as long as possible.
 Meal planning has gone from a helpful thing to do to an absolutely necessary thing to do.